kjgthecoder/bashCopier/README.md

 ## Introduction

 This software initiative was born from my experiences in Professor Corkan's Linux/Unix course at the University of Central Arkansas.
 Throughout the semester, we frequently engaged in assignments that involved copying sample scripts from PDF documents into our terminal environment.
-These tasks served to deepen our understanding of the concepts elucidated during our lectures.
+These tasks served to deepen our understanding of the concepts covered during our lectures.

 However, one significant challenge was that pasting from a PDF into vim often led to the loss of original formatting.
 In addition, the process retained all line numbers, which proved to be a nuisance.
 Recognizing this issue, I sought to develop a program that would bridge this gap, streamlining and automating the process.